oliverangelil/rankhistogram/README.md

 # rankhistogram
 Python function that takes model data, obs data, and a boolean mask to generate a rank histogram.
-Ranks overwhich values are tied (often occurs for rainfall of 0mm for example) are asigned a random number rank.
+Ranks overwhich values are tied (often occurs for rainfall of 0mm for example) are asigned a random rank.

 ### Example
 ```